purduehackers/evergreen/org-info/resources/onboarding.md

 ### Add Contact Information

-Fork this repository and add your name and Discord username to the [roles](../structure/roles.md) document.
+Create a branch on [purduehackers/dark-forest](https://github.com/purduehackers/dark-forest) repository and use the template to add yourself to the `people` directory.
 This will help us keep track of who's who in the club and make it easier for other members to reach out to you!

 ### Access to Figma Organization (Optional)